 The island of Crete is the largest Greek island, and quite possibly the most unique.
 It is not quite as alluring as Santorini or Mykonos.
 However, in Crete, it is possible to step into small towns and villages where the 10,000th tourist of the day has yet to arrive by tour bus.

-While exploring the island, we rented a car and were able to snap dozens of beautiful photos, enjoy traditional Cretan meals, fantastic wine, sweeping views, ancient ruins, and isolated bays.
+While exploring the island, we rented a car in Crete and were able to snap dozens of beautiful photos, enjoy traditional Cretan meals, fantastic wine, sweeping views, ancient ruins, and isolated bays.
 Even pictures of Crete do not do it justice.